This could make or break your goal (whether it’s weight loss or bodybuilding).

 Add black beans, rice, and roll it up on a corn or flour tortilla (corn tortillas generally have fewer calories) for a great meal.

-Just imagine someone bringing a table and a four-course meal to eat on a bench press table.
+Just imagine someone bringing a table and a four-course meal to eat while you’re on a bench press table.
 It’s not meant to be.

 Eating mid-exercise doesn’t make much sense, not only because it’s inconvenient, but also due to the fact that your body would be rationing energy between digesting the food and exercising.